Overview

 We designed and fabricated

-(SCS) via deep reactive ion etching (DRIE).
-This video shows the actuators at work:
+using deep reactive ion etching (DRIE).
+These images show the actuators at work:

 (Animation created by